AWehenkel/phd-defense/talk0.md

 To make machine intelligent, there are two strategies, we can directly encode the intelligent reasoning in the machine.
 Or, instead, we can let machines learn from data.
 In my thesis, I have focused on the second strategy, that's what we call machine learning.
-And in particular, behind this scary title hide contributions

-I made to help machine learn good abstraction of the world.
+And, in particular, behind this scary title hides the contributions I made to help machine learn good abstraction of the world.

 ---